al-junaid-dev/college-feedback-app/README.md

-# 🎓 College Feedback System
+# 🎓 College Feedback System by me

 A modern **web-based Feedback System** built using **React.js, Tailwind CSS, and JavaScript**.
 This application allows students to securely submit feedback for subjects, while administrators can analyze and review the collected data through a dashboard.